 “The good thing was that when I was healthy again, I got back my same place on the (waiting) list,” she said.

 The operation will start at about 8 a.m.
 Thursday, Dec.
 31, 2015 – New Year’s Eve.

 The four- to five-hour operation is just the start.
 Brooke will remain in Rochester for three to four weeks for therapy, tests, and other procedures.

 And what happens when she gets back to Barron?

 “I’m getting a job for sure,” Lippold said.
 “And I’ll just try to be normal.
 I have forgotten what that’s like.”

-Born and raised in Turtle Lake, Brenda and her husband, Brian, a native of the Upper Peninsula, are also the parents of Valerie Hegg, Turtle Lake, Brianna, now serving in the U.S. Army in California, Brandy, a Lutheran Social Services employee in Green Bay, and Tiffany, a stay-at-home mom who is expecting a child on April 15.
+Born and raised in Turtle Lake, Brenda and her husband, Brian, a native of the Upper Peninsula, are also the parents of Valerie Hegg, Turtle Lake, Brianna, now serving in the U.S. Army in California, Brandy, a Lutheran Social Services employee in Green Bay, and Tiffany, a stay-at-home mom.

 “We want to give special recognition to the community, to all of the donations we have received, and especially, Mayo Clinic (Health System),” Brian Lippold said.

 Photo from News-Shield archives